stang149/3601-S16-lab5_json-data-processing/README.md

 - Scaffold authentication boilerplate = ``yes``
 - Additional oAuth strategies (none, just hit enter)
 - Use Socket.io = ``yes``
+- Use Gulp or Grunt: ``Grunt``
+- Write test with? ``Jasmine``
+- Overwrite README.md? ``no``

-> ProTip: After generating a large project like this, Webstorm will take quite some time to index all the files.
+> Protip: After generating a large project like this, Webstorm will take quite some time to index all the files.
 This process is indicated by the progress bar at the bottom of the screen, and you should wait until it is done to try doing any actual work.

 #### Using generators to add things to your project
 Do not add routes, views, endpoints, api stuff, or anything else, by hand.
 Use the documentation for the angular-fullstack generator to see how you can add a route to your project.

-> ProTip: Read the documentation for the angular-fullstack generator.
+> Protip: Read the documentation for the angular-fullstack generator.
 It will do A LOT of things for you so you can spend more time playing tetris and less time working.

 ## Sample data